elvisblanco1993/intern-hub/README.md

     Run ```npm run build``` if you are deploying on production, or ```npm run dev``` if you are deploying on a staging site want live reload

+11. **Fix filesystem permissions**
+    ```
+    sudo chgrp -R www-data . ;
+    sudo chown -R www-data:www-data storage;
+    sudo chown -R www-data:www-data bootstrap/cache;
+    chmod -R 775 ./storage;
+    chmod -R 775 bootstrap/cache;
+    ```

+12. **Setup automated daily diggest emails**
-11. Lastly, since we will be sending a daily diggest email, we need to set up a cron job in our server.
+    Lastly, since we will be sending a daily diggest email, we need to set up a cron job in our server.
 We will do this like so:

     Open your cron file by running ```crontab -e``` and add the following line at the end of the file: